CSU System Policies and Regulations

 Information regarding special facilities and services available to students with disabilities may be obtained from Sandy Parsons-Ellis, Director of the Accessibility Resource Center, SSC 170, 530-898-5959.

-Information concerning the prevention of drug and alcohol abuse and rehabilitation programs may be obtained from Robyn Hearne, Chief of University Police , PS02 101, 530-898-5555 or Trisha Seastrom, Program Manager of the Campus Alcohol and Drug Education Center (CADEC), SSC 190, 530-898-6450.
+Information concerning the prevention of drug and alcohol abuse and rehabilitation programs may be obtained from Trisha Seastrom, Program Manager of the Campus Alcohol and Drug Education Center (CADEC), SSC 190, 530-898-6450.

-Information concerning grievance procedures for students who feel aggrieved in their relationships with the university, its policies, practices and procedures, or its faculty and staff may be obtained from the Student Judicial Affairs office, Kendall Hall (KNDL) 118, California State University, Chico, Chico, California 95929, 530-898-6897.
+Information concerning grievance procedures for students who feel aggrieved in their relationships with the university, its policies, practices and procedures, or its faculty and staff may be obtained from Lisa Root, Director of , Kendall Hall (KNDL) 118, California State University, Chico, Chico, California 95929, 530-898-6897.

 Selective Service registration forms are available at any U.S. Post Office, and many high schools have a staff member or teacher appointed as a Selective Service Registrar.
 Applicants for financial aid can also request that information provided on the Free Application for Federal Student Aid (FAFSA) be used to register them with the Selective Service.
 Information on the Selective Service System is available and the registration process may be initiated online at http://www.sss.gov.